Tupanvirus

 Tupanvirus is a genus of viruses first described in 2018.
 The genus is composed of two species of virus that are in the giant virus group.

-Researchers discovered the first isolate in 2012 from deep water sediment samples taken at 3000m depth off the coast of Brazil.
+Researchers discovered the first isolate in 2012 from deep water sediment samples taken at 3,000 m depth off the coast of Brazil.
 The second isolate was collected from a soda lake in Southern Nhecolândia, Brazil in 2014.
 They are named after Tupã (Tupan), a Guaraní thunder god, and the places they were found.
 These are the first viruses reported to possess genes for amino-acyl tRNA synthetases for all 20 standard amino acids.

 Classification

-The genus Tupanvirus was first described in 2018 with the discovery of the two isolates of tupanviruses found in soda lake and deep oceanic sediments samples collected in Brazil.
+The genus Tupanvirus was first described in 2018 with the discovery of the two isolates of tupanviruses found in soda lake and deep oceanic sediment samples collected in Brazil.
 The genus is currently unassigned but hypothesized to be a member of the family Mimiviridae, along with the other amoeba-infecting viruses.
-Members of the family Mimiviridae includes Acanthamoeba polyphaga mimivirus (APMV) that is known for its large size of ~500 nm in diameter.
+Members of the family Mimiviridae include Acanthamoeba polyphaga mimivirus (APMV), which is known for its large size of ~500 nm in diameter.
 In contrast, the typical virus size range is approximately 20-200 nm.
 Mimiviruses also possess fibril structures on the capsid as well as genes encoding proteins for nucleotide synthesis and various metabolisms that are not found in other viruses.

-Unlike the other mimiviruses in the Mimiviridae, tupanvirus has a ~550 nm long cylindrical tail covered with fibrils that is attached to the base of the capsid.
-This morphological feature makes tupanvirus the largest described virus (approximately ~ 1.2 μm in length with the tail) with the longest tail ever observed a in virus.
-Tupanviruses are also capable of infecting a wider range of amoebae than other mimiviruses, and produce a cytotoxic effect in host and non-host organisms that is not observed in APMV.
+Unlike the other mimiviruses in the Mimiviridae, Tupanvirus has a ~550 nm long cylindrical tail covered with fibrils attached to the base of the capsid.
+This morphological feature makes Tupanvirus the largest described virus (approximately ~ 1.2 μm in length with the tail) with the longest tail ever observed in the virus.
+Tupanviruses are also capable of infecting a wider range of amoebae than other mimiviruses and produce a cytotoxic effect in host and non-host organisms that are not observed in APMV.
 In addition, phylogenomic results revealed that the genus Tupanvirus is separate from the other viruses in the family Mimiviridae.